IngloriousCoderz/inglorious-engine/README.md

 ## Quick Start Example

+## Usage without a Build Step

-Since the engine is headless, you must select a renderer to create a game.
-Below is a simple HTML file demonstrating how to set up a game using the engine and a 2D canvas renderer.
+If you prefer to avoid a build step, you can run the engine directly in the browser.
+The example below demonstrates how to set up a minimal game using ES modules, an `importmap`, and the 2D canvas renderer.

 ```html
 <!DOCTYPE html>